 In June 2013, the U.S. Supreme Court overturned the Federal Defense of Marriage Act (DOMA).
 This ruling established that under Federal Law, same-sex couples could not be treated any differently than opposite-sex couples.
 Since that time, thousands of families have been united and enjoyed protection under federal law.
-Isabel and Mark were some of the first attorneys in the nation to apply on behalf of these newly eligible couples and families.
-We have since filed hundreds of petitions on behalf of same-sex couples.
+Isabel was one of the first attorneys in the nation to apply on behalf of these newly eligible couples and families.
+Our office has since filed hundreds of petitions on behalf of same-sex couples.

 Adjustment of Status (Green Card)

-A family member, or even sometimes an employer, can petition to adjust the status of a person living inside of the United States.
+A family member, can petition to adjust the status of a person living inside of the United States.
 These family members are most often parents of unmarried children under 21, children over 21 years of age, and spouses.
 Other family members can file petitions depending on circumstances.

 Fiance(e) Visas (K-1)

 This visa gives authorization for the United States Citizen to bring his or her fiance(e) to the United States in order to get married.
 Once married, a petition for Adjustment of Status is filed in order to obtain a Green Card for the foreign national.

 The unique factors in distinguishing between Lawful Permanent Residents and United States Citizens can cause very serious pitfalls for the inexperienced.
 It is very important to seek out the assistance of an experienced attorney when attempting to navigate these procedures.
 We have handled hundreds of cases for Lawful Permanent Residents and know what to look for when analyzing a case.

 Waiver of Joint Filing Requirement for Battered Spouses